 The focusing object in the eye which is the lens is faster than any man-made camera.
 These changes occur even before you even realize what is happening.
 If it was like most cameras and took a second or two, things would continue to seem out of focus.

-Your eyes consist of over 2 million different parts that work together to create vision.
+Your eyes consist of over 2 million different parts that work together to create the vision.
 Doctors are yet to able to transplant eyeballs from one human to another as a result of the sensitive nature of the optic nerve.
-Surprisingly, the corneas of a shark is quite similar to that of humans and research is being carried out to determine if they can be used successfully in human eye transplantation.
+Surprisingly, the corneas of a shark are quite similar to that of humans and research is being carried out to determine if they can be used successfully in human eye transplantation.

 5. Eye Colour